-It has been a long time coming but thanks to Professor Robyn Jorgensen, Griffith Institute for Educational Research in Australia, The Kids Alive Swim Program and Swim Australia we now have the results of a four year study that determines that children that participate in early years swimming “achieve a wide range of skills earlier than the normal population”.
+It was long time coming but thanks to Professor Robyn Jorgensen, Griffith Institute for Educational Research in Australia, The Kids Alive Swim Program and Swim Australia we now have the results of a four year study that determines that children that participate in early years swimming “achieve a wide range of skills earlier than the normal population”.
 We are not just talking a few weeks ahead as in some developmental areas children were 20 MONTHS ahead of their expected milestones!

 Take a look at this Youtube video that outlines the findings of this amazing study that tested 7000 children aged 5 and under from Australia, New Zealand and the USA from different socio-economic backgrounds: